kappaYASU/sortkey_for_tex_system/README.md

 1) Files in this package

-usktsorkey.c: C-source file of Sanskrit Sort key generator sktcode.tbl: Alphabet table for Sanskrit romanization.
+usktsorkey.c: C-source file of Sanskrit Sort key generator

+sktcode.tbl: Alphabet table for Sanskrit romanization.
 You can modify this table in accordance to the explanation in this file.
-Readme.rtf:

 2) Installation